CouncilofLorien/counciloflorien.github.io/docs/cards/B/barrow-wight.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Undead._ One strike.
-After each attack, each character wounded by Barrow-wight makes a corruption check modified by -2. <br>_“...two eyes, very cold though lit with a pale light...Then a grip stronger and colder than iron...”_ ***---LotRI***
+After each attack, each character wounded by Barrow-wight makes a corruption check modified by -2. <br>_“...two eyes, very cold though lit with a pale light...Then a grip stronger and colder than iron...”_ ***---&NoBreak;LotRI***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【12/&ndash;】</div>